mayan-edms/Mayan-EDMS/docs/topics/deploying.rst

 Deploying
 =========

-Below are some ways to deploye and use Mayan EDMS.
-Do use more than one method.
+Below are some ways to deploy and use Mayan EDMS.
+Do not use more than one method.

 OS "bare metal" method
 ======================